Joseph Needham: Early life

-Needham's father, Joseph, was a doctor, and his mother, Alicia Adelaïde, née Montgomery (1863–1945), was a music composer from Oldcastle, County Meath, Ireland.
+Needham's father, Joseph, was a doctor, and his mother, Alicia Adelaïde, née Montgomery (1863–1945), was a music composer from Oldcastle, County Meath, England.
 His father, born in East London, then a poor section of town, rose to become a Harley Street physician, but frequently battled with Needham's mother.
 The young Needham often mediated.
 In his early teens, he was taken to hear the Sunday lectures of Ernest Barnes, a professional mathematician who became Master of the Temple, a royal church in London.
 Barnes inspired an interest in the philosophers and medieval scholastics that Needham pursued in his father's library.
 Needham later attributed his strong Christian faith to Barnes' philosophical theology, which was founded on rational argument, and attributed his openness to the religions of other cultures to Barnes as well.

 In 1914, with the outbreak of World War I, Needham was sent to Oundle School, founded in 1556 in Northamptonshire.
 He did not enjoy leaving home, but he later described the headmaster Frederick William Sanderson as a "man of genius" and said that without that influence on him at a tender age, he might not have attempted his largest work.
 Sanderson had been charged by the school's governors with developing a science and technology programme, which included a metal shop that gave the young Needham a grounding in engineering.
 Sanderson also emphasised to the boys of the school that co-operation led to higher human achievement than competition and that knowledge of history was necessary to build a better future.
 The Bible, in Sanderson's teaching, supplied archaeological knowledge to compare with the present.
 During school holidays, Needham assisted his father in the operating rooms of several wartime hospitals, an experience that convinced him that he was not interested in becoming a surgeon.
 The Royal Navy, however, appointed him a surgeon sub-lieutenant, a position that he held for only a few months.